Click to toggle navigation menu.

 Sublimits on specific claim types.
 Some policies apply lower sublimits to specific claim categories.
 Know what your actual coverage is for a bias claim, a model failure claim, and a regulatory investigation, not just the headline limit.

 Retroactive date.
 Claims-made policies only cover claims arising from services provided after the retroactive date.
-If you’ve been providing AI-related services for several years, make sure your retroactive date reflects that history.
+If you have been providing AI-related services for several years, make sure your retroactive date reflects that history.

 Tech E&O vs. Cyber: Why AI Companies Often Need Both